Gabriel-Hh/datalog-engine/SETUP.md

 We're using Maven 3.9.3 for this project.
 - Download it from the [official Apache website](https://maven.apache.org/download.cgi).
 - Extract it to your desired location.
-- Add the bin directory of the extracted Maven to the PATH environment variable.
+- Add the bin directory of the extracted Maven to the 'Path' system environment variable (e.g C:\PROGRA~1\apache-maven-3.9.3\bin).

 ## GitHub